udellgroup/oboe/automl/README.md

-# lowrank-automl
+# Oboe
-Technical & implementation details of the lowrank-automl package.
+Technical & implementation details of the Oboe package.

 #### Classification Algorithms